jclehner/nmrpflash/README.md

 ###### "Received keep-alive request."

 This usually means that flashing is in progress.
 On some devices, you may get a few hundred keep-alive requests before it eventually finishes!
+On others, you'll only receive a few, with many minutes between each message.

 ###### "TFTP block rollover.
 Upload might fail!"